IoannouAndreas/Car-Damage-Detection-Yolov11/README.md

 You may also need to install required peer dependencies with: npx expo install react-native-gesture-handler react-native-screens react-native-safe-area-context

+also in the THESERVER.py the user must change the MODEL_PATH_PARTS and MODEL_PATH_DAMAGE paths acording too where the bestDamage_detection.pt and bestParts_Detection.pt are located in your system

 # Welcome to your Expo app 👋